fastrgv/AdaVenture/README.md

 * Rpaddle :  attitude
 * L/R Shoulder btns:  pick or drop items

+Note that regression testing of these controllers has not been done for quite a while.
+Any volunteers?

 ------------------------------------------------------------
 ### controller settings
 If the need arises, copy the file "default_settings.txt" to "./data/settings.txt".
 Then you can manually edit the floats that define the sensitivity for mouse, keyboard, gamepad & joystick, as well as forward speed of the avatar.